develop-me/bootcamp--week-05--tooling/challenges/01/04-info.md

     Study the information and try to relate to the changes you've made and commands you've run.
     \
     *`history` is a good command to know to show recent things you've run*

+1) **See differences**

+    Make a change to a file, save it and use `git diff` to see how you can use the `diff` tool to see what has changed.
+    \
+    Useful if a `git status` shows things have been modified but you're not sure what or can't remember what you changed.